-Training your dog to stay (for most owners, anyway) is often a depressing exercise in futility.
+Training your dog to stay (for many owners, anyway) is often a depressing exercise in futility.
 You've probably tried everything you can think of, read multiple articles online and books from the library, and heard every imaginable "secret trick" to getting your pooch to stay.
 And the result?

 Nada.
 Your dog either ignores you and continues to do whatever he wants, or he might listen for a few seconds but then breaks the stay.
 It's so frustrating!
-But don't give up yet... because I know you and your dog can master the stay command if you follow some easy steps!

 As a certified dog trainer, I have worked with oodles of dogs and puppies.
-From little dogs to giant dogs, Labs to Puggles, I've never not been able to train a dog to stay.
-Sure, sometimes it takes a little longer for a dog to catch on, but with consistency and patience a solid stay has always come.
+From little dogs to giant dogs, timid dogs to aggressive dogs, I've never not been able to train a dog to stay.

 Now, depending on whether you want to teach your dog a sit-stay or a down-stay, the steps to follow differ slightly.
 I'll focus on the sit-stay in this article, though.

 For this exercise, I'm going to assume that your dog already knows how to sit.
 It's really important to remember not to rush training, and take your time on each step.
-So be absolutely sure that Rover is consistently obeying your sit command before attempting training your dog to stay!

-Let's start with a sit-stay command.
-Since training your dog to sit is usually the first command that owners teach their dogs, it's easy to transition into a stay.
 Because most training is done with the dog at your left side, you'll want to start getting him to sit there instead of in front of you so as not to confuse things.

 When most people train their dog to do a sit-stay, they miss a really important step.
 They command "stay", and leave the dog while chanting "stay, stay, stay...
 OK, come!"
-Gack.
-There is so much wrong with this whole scenario that I don't know where to start!

 I teach First Command Response, where your dog learns to listen to your first command every time, and holds that command until told otherwise (no matter the distractions!).
 Thirdly, saying "OK, come" right after chanting stay is waaaay too many commands all in one shot, and is confusing for a young, green dog.